Deathnetworks/Trinity/README.md

 ﻿
 # Trinity

+### Changelog 1.7.3.4

+#### Barbarian

+* Barbarian: Fixed Threating Shout so it casts as expected in combat

+* Barbarian: Fixed HOTA - using CanCast check

+* Barbarian: Added Treasure Goblins as 'elites' to HOTA check

+* Barbarian: Fixed derp Whirlwind TVar name bug

+* Small tweaks to Barbarian Combat spell checks to make sure we can cast them

+* Barbarian: Added logic to Elite/HOTA when Ignoring Elites (will now use on stacked and "large" monsters)

+* Barbarian: Added slight delay for Sprint when dumping fury

+* Barbarian: Added Min Health setting for HOTA when using with Whirlwind

+* Barbarian: Added Bash to 3 Stacks (Punish Rune)

+* Barbarian: Fixed IgnoreElites randomly triggering WOTB

+* Barbarian: Added check for EliteRareUnique when checking for "Hard" monster affixes

+#### Witch Doctor

+* WitchDoctor: Optimized/updated 0dogs a bit

+* WitchDoctor: Hex: Angry Chicken works again

+* WitchDoctor: Added rune support to horrify

+* Tweak for WitchDoctor Hex: Angry chicken.
+IsHidden attribute doesn't seem to work anymore...

+#### Wizard

+* Wizard: Fixed Cancel and rebuff Archon with Magic Weapon / Familiar

+#### General

+* Added Combat GUI option/setting to Ignore Elites when we have 5 NV Stacks

+* Added Carguy's Pushover.net notifications

+* Trinity should now instantly click Conversation buttons, and Boss 'Accept' button

+* Added Global configuration file option under Advanced tab - will force all bots running under a shared Demonbuddy to use the same configuration file.

+* Removed "has been primary target" check for trash mob ignore

+* Removed avoidance count check for ignoring trash mobs

+* Finally fixed re-using old shrines (GizmoState Attribute)

+* Refactored Health Globes a little for smarter weighting

+* Health Globes now have weight even when current health is less than "emergency health globe" health.

+* Health Globes given more weight when players in party are low on health.

+* Updated UI Combat.Misc.AllowOOCMovement checkbox label

+* Fixed combat and avoidance for Belial and Azmodan

+* Fixed a few Quests in Act 1 where bot was ignoring hostile quest NPC's

+* Tweaked "Champion Hunting" Item pickup defaults: Now uses "Hard" item rules, no gems, no junk yellows, 1500 gold stack minimum

+#### Technical

+* Added Pre-Townrun max distance check

+* Fixed crash condition for Generic Cache manager

+* Added TVar's for low priority health globes

+* Added TVar invalid key logging to detect bugs

+* Added IsDead check to TownRun to avoid noisy logs

+* Added buff logging

+* Added hotbar logging

+* Added SpellHistory class, so we can track every spell used and when

+* Added StraightLinePathing LevelAreaId's (fix for Belial navigation)

+* Added QuestLevelAreaId's HashSet and logic for better questing support - disables ignoring trash mobs in these LevelAreaId's

 ### Changelog 1.7.3.3

 * Added SpellTracker class - this can be used to track timed spells (like DoT's) without having to use DOTDPS Actor Attribute.
 This as added as the WitchDoctor